What is the Youth Caucus at General Assembly?

 There is an appropriate minimum developmental range for optimal appreciation of Youth Caucus programming.

-In striving to provide a good experience for all participants, we maintain the same age/grade-level criteria for Youth Caucus as that qualifies for Youth Registration (above 14 years old AND in grades 9-12 during the past school year).
+In striving to provide a good experience for all participants, we maintain the same age/grade-level criteria for Youth Caucus as that qualifies for Youth Registration (in grades 9-12 during the past school year).
 Youth Caucus programs are geared towards the middle of that range, at the 10th-11th grade developmental level.
 We've seen in the past that younger attendees, no matter their maturation level, find it difficult to participate in Youth Caucus programs which are outside of their age cohort, even with a parent or guardian present, and even if they are used to participating in a youth group at a similar grade-level at home.

 Please bear in mind that no programming at GA is ever barred from any attendee, and younger youth are welcome to participate in Youth Caucus (as well as any general GA programming or activities) with parental presence.
 However, the Youth Caucus staff are not equipped to provide younger youth with the additional appropriate support to integrate them into such a large group of several hundred older youth from all over the country.
 Younger youth should find the children's programs at General Assembly more accessible.

 What else is there for youth at General Assembly?

 Youth are always welcome and encouraged to attend programming throughout General Assembly, not just Youth Caucus.
 Check the program schedule for workshops that interest you!
 Youth Caucus staff will be putting together a suggested workshops list that will be distributed to all registrants in early June.